 Teaches communication, footwork, fly balls

 Make 2 or 3 lines of players and simply toss the ball randomly in between them.
 This is a good drill for the younger players to help teach the importance of communication on the field.
-Make sure they’re yelling “mine” or “got it” and that the other players assume responsibility to get out of the way.
+Make sure they’re yelling “mine” or “got it” and that the other players assume responsibility and practice getting out of the way.

 This is just a small sample of the many drills you can run to make your indoor baseball practice worth the effort.
 If you took the time to read this, you should definitely take the time to browse the internet for other ideas and tips specifically for indoor work.
 A tool that can definitely help improve productivity during indoor workouts is the Beacon Athletics Phantom Indoor Batting Cage.
 This indoor batting cage was designed specifically for easy set up and take down.
 It only takes two people less than 5 minutes and when it’s down, there is nothing left hanging from the ceiling.
 Why mess with expensive and bulky cages that require motors and switches for raising and lowering them?
 This cage is a fraction of the price with less potential components to fail.
 It really is simple engineering at its finest and we have not had one complaint about it.
 Check out how easy it is with the Phantom setup video here and take a look at all of our batting cages and batting cage accessories.
 All are Beacon Built and Made in the USA.